iXsystems/ixautomation/README.md

 Jenkins automation testing framework for iX projects
 ===========

-The scripts in this repository will allow you to start Bhyve vm and run tests for some iX projects, either as an automated job from Jenkins or manually.
+The scripts in this repository will allow you to start Bhyve VM and run tests for some iX projects, either as an automated job from Jenkins or manually.

-It includes support to test the following projects:
+**It includes support to test the following projects:**

  * FreeNAS
  * TrueOS